 If your baby hasn’t attached correctly, stop, take her off the breast and try attaching again.

 Your baby might need to burp after feeding from each breast.
-To do this, sit her up or hold her to your shoulder and gently rub or pat her back.
+To do this, sit baby up or hold her to your shoulder and gently rub or pat her back.

 Basic feeding routines and times